PrabhuKiran8790/tauri-svelte-python/DYNAMIC_PORT_DISCOVERY.md

 ## Overview

-The Data Analyzer Pro application implements a robust dynamic port discovery system that automatically finds available ports for the Python FastAPI backend, eliminating port conflicts and improving the development experience.
+This Tauri + Svelte + Python template implements a robust dynamic port discovery system that automatically finds available ports for the Python FastAPI backend, eliminating port conflicts and improving the development experience.

 ## How It Works